kumuluz/blog.sunesis.si/_posts/2017-11-09-MicroProfile-12-with-KumuluzEE-MicroProfile.markdown

     <artifactId>kumuluzee-microProfile-1.2</artifactId>
 </dependency>
 ```

-You can use the [online pom generator](https://ee.kumuluz.com/generator/) to generate *pom* files with selected
-profiles or individual Maven dependencies.

 A detailed sample project, demonstrating the implementation of a microservice with KumuluzEE MicroProfile 1.2, is
 available on [GitHub](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-microProfile-1.2).